CS Gloria Bistrița (football): History

-In the 2022–23 campaign, playing in Series X, Gloria finished 3rd in the regular season and 2nd in the play-off round, thus qualifying for the promotion play-off, where it was eliminated in the first round by Corvinul Hunedoara (1–2 at home and 1–2 away).
-During the 2023–24 season, the club once again qualified for the promotion play-off after winning Series IX, but was knocked out in the first round by Unirea Ungheni (2–2 at home and 1–2 away).
+After finishing fifth in the 2021–22 Liga III play-out, Gloria became a regular contender for promotion.
+In 2022–23, the team finished third in the regular season and second in the play-off, qualifying for the promotion play-offs, where it was eliminated by Corvinul Hunedoara after two 1–2 defeats.
+The following season, Gloria won Series IX and again reached the promotion play-offs, but was eliminated by Unirea Ungheni, drawing 2–2 at home before losing the second leg 1–2.